Find out when to make an exit summary declaration

 You do not need to submit safety and security export declarations for goods moving:

 - under common transit procedures from Great Britain to the Republic of Ireland, where the goods are destined for Northern Ireland

 Some exports do not need a declaration, including those that are:

 - electrical energy

-- exiting by pipeline
+- goods leaving by pipeline

-- in a travellers’ personal luggage
+- goods contained in a travellers’ personal baggage

-- empty pallets, containers and vehicles when they are not being moved under a transport contract.
+- empty pallets, containers and vehicles when they are not being moved under a transport contract